MicrosoftDocs/security/zero-trust/isv/secure-hybrid-access.md

 ms.topic: conceptual
 ---

-# Secure Hybrid Access Integrations for ISVs
+# Secure hybrid access integrations

 Azure Active Directory supports modern authentication protocols that keep applications secure in a highly connected, cloud-based world.
 However, many business applications were created to work inside of a protected corporate network, and some of these applications make use of legacy authentication methods.
 As companies look to build a Zero Trust strategy and support hybrid and cloud-first work environments, they need solutions that connect apps to Azure Active Directory and provide modern authentication solutions for legacy applications.